jmcerrejon/PiKISS/README.md

 **PiKISS** _(Pi Keeping It Simple, Stupid!)_ is made with _scripts (Bash)_ for _Raspberry Pi 4_ boards which has a menu that will allow you to install some applications or configure files automatically as easy as possible.
 The ideal stage is:

-- _Raspberry PI OS Desktop_ Bullseye 32 bits.
+- _Raspberry PI OS Desktop_ Bullseye 32 bit.

 - User _pi_ or another user with sudo priviledges.

-The idea is to offer facilities to manage your operating system, selecting an option in a menu and answer [Yes/No].
+The idea is to offer tools to manage your operating system by selecting an option in a menu and answering [Yes/No].
 If you need to check dependencies, install an app, modify a script at boot, add a line to a file or download other, **PiKISS** will do it for you.

-I included not only the ability to install, but also compile programs.
+I included not only the ability to install, but also to compile programs.
 Do you have problems when compiling your favorite emulator?
 Have you forgotten to modify a line in the source code and now you have to recompile again for 4 hours?.
 Laugh with **PiKISS**.

 What some users have said about **PiKISS**: